-A 1950’s dining chair that has been restored & re-covered in a Jean-Paul Gaultier Fabric.
+An original 1950’s dining chair, traditionally restored and reupholstered in a Jean-Paul Gaultier Fabric.

 Jean-Paul Gaultier, known as the ‘enfant terrible’ of the fashion world, is renowned for his avant-garde and progressive designs.
 His collaboration with Lelievre successfully unites haute couture with interior design.